 How to Resize Selections in Photoshop with Transform Selection

-This tutorial shows you how to resize a selection outline, including how to skew, distort and even warp your selection, without resizing the pixels inside it using the Transform Selection command in Photoshop!
+Learn how to resize a selection outline, including how to skew, distort and even warp your selection, without resizing the pixels inside it using the Transform Selection command in Photoshop!
 A step-by-step tutorial.

 Did you know that Photoshop has a feature that lets you resize a selection outline without resizing the pixels inside it?
 It's called Transform Selection.
 And in this tutorial, I show you how it works!

-I'm using Photoshop 2022 but Transform Selection has been around forever in Photoshop so you can follow along with any recent version will work.
+I'm using Photoshop 2022 but Transform Selection has been around forever so any recent version will work.
 You can get the latest Photoshop version here.

 For this tutorial, I'll use this image from Adobe Stock.